barryclark/jekyll-now/_posts/2018-01-25-5-ways-to-make-extra-cash-with-no-upfront-investment.md

 ## Additional Reading

-Be sure to check out Michael Dinich's article [How To Make Money Fast](https://michaeldinich.net/how-to-make-money-fast/).
+Be sure to check out Michael Dinich's article *[How To Make Money Fast](https://michaeldinich.net/how-to-make-money-fast/)*.

 ## That's All Folks!